Rethinking People Analytics With Inverse Transparency by Design: Study A: Software Developer Perspective

 \subsubsection{Team G: Version Control Software Analysis Tool}

 The first team implemented a history analysis for Git\footnote{\url{https://git-scm.com}} commits in a standalone application.
 One example for an analysis is the \emph{commit hours} overview.
 It summarizes for each developer the number of commits per hour of the day.
 The analyses are implemented as tabs that the data consumer can switch between.
 To implement inverse transparency, they include an additional screen in their tool that may not be necessary otherwise: a selection screen for the requested analysis.
-It manifests a simplistic solution for the issue of \emph{ambient usage} in the context of inverse transparency that we deliberated above (see Section~\ref{sec:concept-implications-software-design}).
-Only those analyses that the data consumer explicitly selects are loaded, with a usage log immediately created for every selected one (see Figure~\ref{fig:study-devs:sequence-diagram-git}).
+It manifests a simplistic solution for the issue of \emph{ambient usage} in the context of inverse transparency that we deliberated above (see \autoref{sec:concept-implications-software-design}).
+Only those analyses that the data consumer explicitly selects are loaded, with a usage log immediately created for every selected one (see \autoref{fig:study-devs:sequence-diagram-git}).
 After the analysis report has been created, the tool logs no additional accesses even if it is opened again, which is interesting albeit inconsequential.
 We consider this the most basic form of implementing inverse transparency: the interaction paradigm and provided features do not have to change, instead the tool adds a step to the process before starting the data processing and just records any potential data usage immediately.

 Team G worked together with team S on their implementation of inverse transparency.
 They implemented a shared library that was then integrated by both into their code.
 Hereby, we could already see potential synergies when software is implemented with inverse transparency by design: Basic functionality does not have to be reimplemented for every tool and may instead be shared, minimizing the development overhead.